matplotlib/matplotlib/doc/users/next_whats_new/use_contourpy.rst

 --------------------------------------------------------------------

-Previously Matplotlib shipped its own C++ code for calculating the contours of quad grids .
+Previously Matplotlib shipped its own C++ code for calculating the contours of quad grids.
 Now the external library
 `ContourPy <https://github.com/contourpy/contourpy>`_ is used instead.
-There is a choice of four algorithms to use, controlled by the ``algorithm`` keyword argument to the functions `~matplotlib.axes.Axes.contour` and `~matplotlib.axes.Axes.contourf`.
+There is a choice of four algorithms to use, controlled by the *algorithm* keyword argument to the functions `~matplotlib.axes.Axes.contour` and `~matplotlib.axes.Axes.contourf`.
 The default behaviour is to use ``algorithm='mpl2014'`` which is the same algorithm that Matplotlib has been